Solutions

 Create a removal order

-If you’re switching from FBA to FBM, and no longer plan to sell any stock from FBA, you’ll want to get this stock removed, to avoid paying long-term storage fees.
+If you’re switching from FBA to FBM, you’ll want to get your fulfillment by Amazon stock removed, to avoid paying long-term storage fees.

 Create the removal order from within your Seller Central account.
 You can choose to have the remaining products sent to you, or directly to your 3PL.